reem/Sort-Tester/README.md

 All you need to do it put `sort_test.py` in the same folder as your sorting script so you can import it easily.

-You can download this whole folder by clicking the little "download" button to the right, then just grab `sort_test.py` from the folder and move it.
+You can download this whole folder by clicking the "download zip" button to the right, then just grab `sort_test.py` from the folder and move it.
 It should Just Work from there.